irina-ardeleanu/Marketing-Analytics-PowerBI/README.md

 ## Notes
 - This is a **portfolio project** created to demonstrate Power BI and analytics capabilities
-- Data is fictional / anonymized and used exclusively for demonstration purposes
+- Data is anonymized and used exclusively for demonstration purposes
 - The project emphasizes analytical depth and technical implementation over dataset size
 - Focus is on decision-oriented insights rather than operational reporting